Table of Contents

 • Surgical biopsy: A surgical biopsy might also be called an open biopsy or lumpectomy.
 This is performed in a surgery center under general anesthesia.
 A surgical breast biopsy may remove a portion of the mass, or the entire lump.
 Surgical biopsies are usually performed when core needle biopsy samples do not yield clear results.

-Breast biopsies are not uncomfortable: in-office breast biopsies are performed with local anesthesia, and patients will feel some discomfort from the local anesthesia injections.
-Surgical biopsies, meanwhile, are performed with general anesthesia, so there is no discomfort during the procedure.
-Stereotactic biopsies are accompanied by a mammogram, which involves the extended compression of the breast, which can be unpleasant but should not be painful.
+Breast biopsies are not uncomfortable: in-office breast biopsies are performed with local anesthesia, patients will feel some discomfort from the local anesthesia injections.
+Surgical biopsies are performed with general anesthesia, there is no discomfort during the procedure.
+Stereotactic biopsies are accompanied by a mammogram, which involves the extended compression of the breast, which can be unpleasant.

-After the biopsy is performed, pain is generally managed successfully with over-the-counter pain medications or a pain killer to take as needed for the first 1 to 2 weeks, depending on the type of biopsy.
+After the biopsy is performed, pain is generally managed successfully with over-the-counter pain medications or a pain killer to take as needed for the first one to two weeks, depending on the type of biopsy.

 Most patients can expect to receive their results in a week or less.

-For more information or to schedule an appointment, contact Dr. Memsic at the Bedford Breast Center.
+For more information or to schedule an appointment, contact Dr. Memsic at the Bedford Breast Center online or call (310) 278-8590.
 Servicing Beverly Hills, Santa Monica and the greater Los Angeles area